psycedelicAI/high-security-facility-concept/docs/foundational/concept.md

 # High-Security Facility Concept

-> A concept for a high-security technical facility in which physical presence, zone logic, credential custody, device context, privileged access, recovery, surveillance, and governance operate as one coherent system.
+> A conceptual model for designing high-security facilities as coherent trust architectures in which physical presence, movement, zones, credentials, devices, privilege, surveillance, recovery, and governance operate as one system.

 ---